borguss2014/SVG-Editor/README.md

 - index.html + added beaconsList.js in /lib  -> functionality for adding / deleting beacon UUIDs from the beacon array used when saving the SVG in CouchDB (Beacons menu kept for debugging purposes)
 - ext-shapes.js in /extensions + added beacon.json in /extensions/shapelib ->  new Beacons menu and beacon shape in the Shape Library

 SVG-Editor must be stored in CouchDB .
+Subsequent SVG files resulted from SVG-Editor will be saved as attachments in CouchDB documents .

 --------------------------------------------